Lilli-K2/ActiveMouse-SFB1315/README.md

 These figures currently consist of:
 - <strong>Accuracy pie chart</strong>
-This pie chart displays the percentages of good an bad tracking, i.e. how well the tracking-point (default neck with 90% accuracy) was recognized over the course of the recording.
+The pie chart displays the percentages of good an bad tracking, i.e. how well the tracking-point (default neck with 90% accuracy) was recognized over the course of the recording.
 </p>
 <kbd>
 <strong>Attention:</strong>